Request A Quote (416) 206-9603

 How to Prune Shrubs

 Allow and encourage shrubs to grow to their natural shape and form.
-Unless you have a formal or historic garden, shearing shrubs or pruning them into tight, dense balls will create more maintenance problems than it solves.
+Unless you have a formal or historic garden, shearing shrubs or pruning them into tight, dense balls will create more maintenance problems than they solve.
 For older, bushy shrubs with lots of stems, removing the oldest stalks will help to revive the shrub, letting more light into the center of the plant.

 If growth is sparse and you want to encourage new, denser branching, cut the end of existing branches back several inches to a point just above a leaf bud.
 This will stimulate new growth.